Open-Gea/Open-Gea/BACKGROUND.md

-# Open YvY - Background
+# Gea Project and YvY - Background

-YvY means earth or soil in Guarani, that is why we chose that name, to honor that resource essential for the life of the planet and so important in the lives of millions of men and women around the world.
+YvY means earth or soil in Guarani (is a South American language spoken by communities in neighboring countries),and Gea is the ancient Greek goddess of the earth, mother of the Titans.
+We choose it to honor that resource essential for the life of the planet and so important in the lives of millions of men and women around the world.

+YvY was the seed and the original name of the solution we are presenting here.
+And Gea Project is the open source transformation of YvY.

 The Plan21 Foundation's Regenerative Agriculture Program was born to contribute to the transformation of the agricultural sector in Latin America.
-YvY has a web application to support small farmers.
+YvY (the original name) has a web application to support small farmers.
 The YvY prototype was a regional finalist for Latin America in the Call for Code 2021 and is part of the first group of projects in the IBM Sustainability Accelerator, together with Heifer International and The Nature Conservancy.

 This project seeks to respond to the current problems faced by small farmers in Latin America such as: Climate change, loss of soil fertility, misuse of agrochemicals and new market demands and regulations.